Who wants to quit? We salute you!

 Speaking of awesome, consider this: quit smoking for one year, and your risk of heart problems is cut in half.

 The benefits of butting out go on and on.
-In fact, being able to go on and on in bed — thanks to your boosted sex drive and increased energy — is among the biggest ones!
+In fact, being able to go on and on in bed — thanks to your boosted sex drive, increased energy, and better sleep — is among the biggest ones!
 It sure won’t hurt your overall hotness to have fewer wrinkles, better teeth, a better smile, and send bad breath packing.

 Think you can’t quit smoking?
 Think again!
 On that note, here are some top tips from the experts at Quitnow Men, who have helped thousands of guys just like you feel better and be so much healthier.